ignc-research/arena-rosnav/README_for_noise_and_delay_modules.md

 ###3.3 Start-up commands for noise and delay modules
 - In one terminal, start simulation.
 You can specify the following parameters:

-   * noise_mode:=<0,1,2,3,4>(default 0,means without noise) #Different noises can be selected individually or together.eg.noise_mode:=123 It means that noise mode123 is added at the same time.
+   * noise_mode:=<0,1,2,3,4>(default 0,means without noise) #Different noises can be selected individually or together.eg.noise_mode:=123 It means that noise mode 1and2and3 is added at the same time.
    * delay:=<int> (default 0) # Delay time

 ```bash